MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript-react-webpack/README.md

 - `source-map-loader`
     - Uses any `sourcemap` outputs from TypeScript to inform webpack when generating _its own_ `sourcemaps`.
 This will allow you to debug your final output file as if you were debugging your original TypeScript source code.

-## Configuration

-See [tsconfig.json](tsconfig.json) - this determines input files and rules.
-Read more in the TS [docs](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 ## Install